Population-coding and Dynamic-neurons improved Spiking Actor Network for Reinforcement Learning: Experiments

-We compared the performance of our TD3-PDSAN with TD3, TD3-Pop and TD3-PopSAN.
-As Figure \ref{fig-main} shown, our algorithm achieved the best performance across all the tested tasks, which showed the effectiveness of our proposed algorithm for continuous control tasks.
-In addition, TD3-Pop has not brought any obvious advantage for most of the four tasks (except HalfCheetah-v3) compared to TD3.
-Further analysis in Figure \ref{fig-code_type} shows that spiking actor networks with population coding achieved significant performance improvements compared to that without population coding.
-Hence, in conclusion, population coding contributes to spiking actor networks but brings no obvious advantage to deep actor networks.
-This may be because the "over-parameterized" network may be hard to train in some of the tasks when population coding was combined with a deep actor network.
+We compared the performance of our MDC-SAN with DAN and Pop-DAN.
+As Fig. \ref{fig-main} and Table \ref{MAR} show, our model achieved the best performance across all four tasks, showing the effectiveness of our proposed MDC-SAN for continuous control tasks.
+In addition, Pop-DAN had no obvious advantage over DAN on the four tasks.
+Further analysis in Fig. \ref{fig-code_type} showed that SAN with population coding achieved significant performance improvements compared to that without population coding.
+SAN seems to be more compatible with population coding than DAN.